 The internet is a very useful resource, which we use in many ways.

 Our children use it to play games, talking to each other online.
 They also use it to research for information either to help them with homework or to explore subjects they are interested in.
 Many children also use other forms of social media.
+Our ESafety Policy will explain how we keep the children safe from risks, you can find this at the bottom of this page.

 - content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views;